e-marshall/tutorials/book/conclusion/datacubes_revisited.md

 **How can this data be structured to simplify subsequent analysis?**

-For different types of Xarray objects, we can use the following guidelines:
+Keep in mind that one organization of the data need not make all analyses equally ergonomic.
+We must be open to transforming the data between equivalent representations, depending on the task at hand.

+Here are a few guidelines:
 ::::{tab-set}
 :::{tab-item} Variables
 ### Data variables
 These are the measurements or estimates of your dataset.
-If there are multiple independent measurements in the dataset, they should be stored as [xr.Variable](https://docs.xarray.dev/en/stable/generated/xarray.Variable.html#xarray.Variable) objects of a `xr.Dataset`, if the dataset is univariate, use a [`xr.DataArray`](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html)
+If there are multiple independent measurements in the dataset, they should be stored as data variables in a `xr.Dataset`, if the data are univariate, use a [`xr.DataArray`](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html)
 |   |  |
 | :-----------:|:---------- |
 | **Guiding Question** | What physical observable(s) is my dataset measuring?|

 #### Relevant examples
 In [Sentinel-1, notebook 3 - Exploratory analysis of ASF data](../sentinel1/nbs/3_asf_exploratory_analysis.ipynb), we saw examples of treating multiple backscatter polarizations as data variables versus a single variable along a `band` dimension.
+We can convert between the two representations using `Dataset.to_array` and `DataArray.to_dataset`.

 |   |  |
 | :-----------:|:---------- |